 Only, of course, this program does not run on my OpenMediaVault instance.
 So how do I protect my files when they are stored on it?

-Fortunately, the developers of OpenMediaVault also provide you with a practical plugin.
-With this plugin you can install the free open source virus protection program "ClamAV" on your OMV instance.
+Fortunately, the developers of OpenMediaVault also provide you with a handy plugin.
+Because with this plugin you can install the free open source antivirus program "ClamAV" on your OMV instance.

 Once configured, incoming and outgoing traffic is automatically monitored.
 You can also configure regular scans of your folders.
 If a malicious program is found, ClamAV will automatically delete it or move it to a quarantine folder.